TITLE 68: PROFESSIONS AND OCCUPATIONS

 iii) Be in a form and manner acceptable to the Division.
 The Division will not accept a credential report until it receives all relevant information required by this Section.

-B) The requirements of subsection (a)(5)(A) may be satisfied by the submission of proof of a certificate from the Certificate Program or the VisaScreen Program of the Commission on Graduates of Foreign Nursing Schools, provided that the certificate was based upon licensure in the applicants country of education.
+B) The requirement for a credentials evaluation of foreign nursing education may be satisfied by the submission of proof of a certificate from the Certificate Program or the VisaScreen Program of the Commission on Graduates of Foreign Nursing Schools, provided that the certificate was based upon licensure in the applicants country of education;

-C) If the applicant's first language is not English, certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
-For TOEFL, the minimum passing score on the paper-based test is 560, computer-based test is 220, and internet-based test is 83.
+C) If the applicant's first language is not English, the applicant shall provide certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
+For TOEFL, the minimum passing score on the paper-based test is 560, computer‑based test is 220, and internet-based test is 83.
 For the IELTS Academic Module, the minimum passing score shall be 6.5 (overall score) and 7.0 (spoken band).
 The Division may, upon recommendation from an approved credentials evaluation service, waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English or the passage of an approved licensing examination given in English;

 6) Official transcripts of theory and clinical education prepared by an official of the military for a nurse applicant who has received his/her education in the military service.
 Education must meet the standards for education set forth in Section 1300.340;

 7) verification of licensure status from the jurisdiction in which the applicant was originally licensed, current licensure and any other jurisdiction in which the applicant has been actively practicing within the last 5 years; and

 8) A certified translation for all credentials of education and licensure, if not in English.